On this page

 To increase the throughput of a Trigger, you can try to:

-Optimize the Trigger function's run time.
+Optimize the Trigger function's run time behavior.
 For example, you might reduce the number of network calls that you make.

 Reduce the size of each event object with the Trigger's projection filter.
-For the best performance, we recommend limiting the size of each change event to 2KB or less.
+For the best performance, limit the size of each change event to 2KB or less.

 Use a match filter to reduce the number of events that the Trigger processes.
 For example, you might want to do something only if a specific field changed.
 Instead of matching every update event and checking if the field changed in your Function code, you can use the Trigger's match filter to fire only if the field is included in the event's